Visit the Andamooka open-air sculpture studio between 2pm - 3pm daily

 Each sculpture by Cal the Stoner bears a Cal brass plaque of authenticity.
 Handmade by collaborator Ben Feyen.

-In 2022 following four years full-time sculpting, Cal completed his masterpiece and 15th intricarved stone sculpture, The Andamooka Tiger.
+In 2022 following four years full-time sculpting, Cal completed his masterpiece and 15th Intricarved stone sculpture, The Andamooka Tiger.

-Work has commenced on the 16th intricarved stone artwork, The goddess.
+Work has commenced on the 16th Intricarved stone artwork, The goddess.

 Stone River #4 is 2.6 meters long by 1.74 meters high.
 Weighing approximately 3 ton.